• Skip to primary navigation

 • Line a 12-cup muffin tin with cupcake liners.

-• In large mixing bowl, add 1 ½ cups gluten free flour blend (or AP flour if not gluten free), 1 tsp. baking powder, ½ tsp. baking soda, and a pinch of salt.
-Mix together with fork.
+• In a large mixing bowl, combine 1 ½ cups gluten free flour blend (or AP flour if not gluten free), 1 tsp. baking powder, ½ tsp. baking soda, and ¼ tsp. of kosher salt.
+Mix together with a fork until completely combined.

-• Using the whisk attachment on a Kitchen Aid stand mixer or a hand mixer, beat 1 stick of softened butter and ¾ cup sugar for 3 minutes or until light and fluffy.
-Add 2 eggs, one at a time.
-Add 1 egg and beat for 30 seconds and then repeat.
+• Using the whisk attachment of a stand mixer or a hand mixer, beat ½ cup (equals 1 stick) of softened, but not melted butter and ¾ cup of granulated sugar.
+Beat the butter and sugar for 3 minutes or until light and fluffy.

 • Place the muffin tin in the oven and bake for 20-22 minutes.
 Rotate the pan halfway through the cooking process to ensure that all the cupcakes bake evenly.
 The cupcakes should be slightly golden on top when finished and spring back to the touch.
 You can also check them with a toothpick.
 Remove from oven and allow to cool completely.